raulgonzalezdev/datqbox-pos/ISSUE_TEMPLATE.md

 -->

 <!--
-Love DatqBox Systems?
+Love DatqBox  ?
 Do you need Angular, React, Vuejs or HTML?
 You can visit:
 👉  https://www.datqbox.com/bundles
 👉  https://www.datqbox.com
 -->